NeuroMixGDP: A Neural Collapse-Inspired Random Mixup for Private Data Release: Experiments

+This section showcases the effectiveness of NeuroMixGDP(-HS) in improving utility and achieving state-of-the-art privacy-utility trade-offs among data-releasing algorithms.
+We also compare our method with DPSGD \citep{handcraft} and demonstrate comparable or better utility.
+Remarkably, in scenarios where the number of classes is large and the privacy budget is small, our method outperforms DPSGD by a significant margin, underscoring the potential of data-releasing algorithms.

-Three widely used datasets are selected: MNIST, CIFAR10, and CIFAR100.
+\textbf{Experiment Setup}.
+Four widely used datasets are selected: MNIST \citep{mnist}, CIFAR10/100 \citep{cifar10}, and Miniimagenet \citep{imagenet}.
 A detailed description of datasets will be shown in \cref{sec:dataset}.
-Since all datasets have similar size, for $(\epsilon,\delta)$-DP we set $\delta=10^{-5}\approx 1/n$ and show utility under with different $\epsilon$ from $1$ to $8$.
-Unless stated otherwise, we report the mean and standard deviation of the accuracy of the last epoch over five independent experiments.
-In the experiments, we test two kinds of mixup strategies, input pixel mixup (DPMix) and feature mixup (DPFMix).
-We also introduce three baselines, including Non-private (NP) baseline, DPPro \cite{dppro}, and P3GM \cite{P3GM}.
+We set $\delta=10^{-5}\approx 1/2n$ and show utility with different $\epsilon$ from $0.1$ to $10$.
+We report the mean and standard deviation of the accuracy from the last epoch over five independent experiments.
 The details of the experiment setting and models are listed in \cref{sec:detailed_setting}.
-Note that for DPFMix, we only train a linear classifier on the released features.
+We also leave the discussion of the hyper-parameter setting in \cref{sec:hyperparameter}.